10 Holiday Family ActivitiesDecember 12th, 2023

 As a mom and a learning specialist, I want my children to be the best they can be.
 I know that when I give my children opportunities to learn and have fun I am doing just that.
 So what does this have to do with the holidays?
-Well, you know as well as I do, holiday time means more family time, which means more time for family activities.
+Well, you know as well as I do, holiday time means more family time, which means more time for family holiday activities.

 Keep Your Kids Engaged with Family Activities

 Keeping your kids engaged over the holidays can be daunting, or it can be fun.
 I don’t like being stressed, so I always think of a plan to keep everyone engaged in a variety of activities that can be done without a ton of running around.
 To that end, I have created the following list of family holiday activities.
 Each family activity builds camaraderie as well as learning skills.

 10 Holiday Family Activities

 - Have a family game night.
 Go to last week’s post to learn about our favorite learning games.

 - Do a family Secret Holiday Card.
 Put everyone’s name in a hat, then have everyone draw a different name.
 Each person then creates a handmade holiday card for the person whose name they drew, noting what it is they appreciate about them.

 - Have each family member write down 3 things that they like to do as a family.
 Share them at breakfast or at dinner.
 As a family, choose a couple of the things to do and then make plans to do them.

 - Have a family ‘participation story’ night.
 Download the activity sheet for ‘Why Santa Has a Beard’.